HMS Wilhelmina (1798): British career

 Furie came into Sheerness on 17 November 1798.
 She was commissioned as HMS Wilhelmina under Captain David Atkins in January 1800 and was then fitted as a troopship at Woolwich between January and September 1800 for the sum of £10,914.
 Captain Charles Herbert took command in April that year and Commander James Lind succeeded him in 1801.

 Wilhelmina was among the vessels that served during the British campaign in Egypt between 8 March and 2 September.
-She carried troops for General Ralph Abercromby's landing at Abū Qīr, in the face of strenuous opposition, which is justly ranked among the most daring and brilliant exploits of the British army.
+She carried troops for General Ralph Abercromby's landing at Abū Qīr, in the face of strenuous opposition.
 Because Wilhelmina served in the navy's Egyptian campaign (8 March to 2 September 1801), her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal, which the Admiralty issued in 1847 to all surviving claimants.

 Lind sailed Wilhelmina to the East Indies later that year.
 In 1802 she was in the Red Sea, supporting General Baird's expedition to Egypt to help General Ralph Abercromby expel the French there.
 On 14 June 1802 the transport Calcutta wrecked on the Egyptian coast in the Red Sea.
 She was carrying 331 men of the 80th Regiment of Foot and 79 native Indian followers.
 Romney arrived the next day, as did two transports.
 Only Romney was able to get her boats out but they were able to rescue and deliver to the shore all but seven men who had died in an early attempt to reach shore.
 Captain Sir Home Riggs Popham left HMS Duchess of York to salvage anything that could be salvaged and then sailed to Suez from whence he dispatched Wilhelmina to pick up the troops on the 15th and carry them back to India.

 Lind remained with Wilhelmina until 1803.
 She then came under the temporary command of Lieutenant William Dobbie.

 In May 1803 Commander Henry Lambert took command.
 In September Whilhelmina stopped briefly at Hambantota, Ceylon, where she dropped off an eight-man detachment from the Royal Artillery, who reinforced the British garrison there and later helped it repel a Kandian attack.